V. C. Wynne-Edwards: Career

-He was elected a Fellow of the Royal Society of Edinburgh in 1950.
-His proposers were Cyril Edward Lucas, Sir Maurice Yonge, Charles W Parsons and Dr John Berry.
-He won the Society's Neill Prize for the period 1973–75.
-He was made a Commander of the Order of the British Empire in 1974 and was given an honorary doctorate (LLD) by Aberdeen University.
+He was elected a Fellow of the Royal Society of Edinburgh in 1950, proposed by Cyril Edward Lucas, Sir Maurice Yonge, Charles W. Parsons and John Berry, and awarded the Society's Patrick Neill Medal for the period 1973–75.
+He was made a Commander of the Order of the British Empire in 1974 and was given an honorary doctorate (LLD) by the University of Aberdeen.